iftikhar8/thesis/chapters/sections/revisions.md

 *Response:* Clarified in comment: Minor 3601.

 **Comment 2:** conspecifics are members of the same species.
 What better value could one want than that?
-*Response:* Yes, clarified to mean at the genus and family level, see comment Minor3602.
+*Response:* Yes, clarified to mean at the genus and family level, see comment Minor 3602.

 **Comment 3:** this doesn't limit uncertainty - it ignores reality!
 *Response:* Yes I wholeheartedly agree with this sentiment.
 Clarified in comment: Minor 3603.